Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 -- ORDER BY city_order_quantity DESC;

 Answer:
+Including orders from the analytics table incase all_sessions is NULL, the country with the highest average order quantity is Vietnam, while the city with the highest order quantity is Dallas.

 The country with the highest order quantity is the United States with 5840.
-The city with the highest order quantity is Dallas with 1148, (not including NULL).
+The city with the highest order quantity is Dallas with 1148, (not including NULL), followed by Dublin Ireland.